madrilene/eleventy-excellent/src/posts/daily/hot-takes-tuesday-for-2025-05-06.md

 ---
 title: "🔥 Hot Takes Tuesday for 2025-05-06"
+permalink: "/archive/hot-takes-tuesday-for-2025-05-06/"
-description: "Exploring AI's impact on law, the eternal mystery of code, and quantumania!"
+description: "Exploring AI&#39;s impact on law, the eternal mystery of code, and quantumania!"
 date: 2025-05-07 03:06:09.731059+00:00
 ---